ioancw/ioancw.github.io/_posts/2019-02-10-jupyter-fsharp-notes.markdown

 A colleage recently asked me to test out one of his interview questions, which went something like:

-Pack n number of items of different volumes v into a various boxes of volume V, and to do so by minimising the number of boxes used.
-Where each item fits into a box, i.e. v <= V
+"Pack n number of items of different volumes v into boxes of volume V, and do so by minimising the number of boxes used."
+Each item fits into a box, i.e. v <= V

 I started to think about this problem, by thinking of 10 boxes `[1,2,3,4,5,6,7,8,9,10]`, where the int value represents the volume of each item, and tried to 'fit' them into boxes of Volume 10.

-Naively, starting at the front of the list and adding to the next available box, gives us the following boxes packed:
+Naively, starting at the front of the list and adding to the next available box (including the current box, if not full), gives us the following packed boxes:

     [1,2,3,4] -> volume = 10
     [5] -> volume = 5